lightscalar/pyro/README.md

 anticipates the interfacing of this elegant python code to an ugly JavaScript front-end, where camelCase is *de rigueur*.

-It is important to note that this user has not yet been saved to the databae.
+It is important to note that this user has not yet been saved to the database.
 To do that, we need to `.save()` the object, like this,

 ```python